NicHub/arkanoid-esp32-websocket/README.md

 ## Prerequisites

-- Create the file `src/WifiSettings.h` manualy and fill it with the code below.
+- Create the file `src/WifiSettings.h` manually and fill it with the code below.
 Change the default values so that they make sense.

 <pre><code>const char *ssid = "...";
 const char *password = "...";